algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport46.md

 ### Development of our game

 Now that our junior Softwar engineers have some knowledge of assembly.
-So they started by choosing a card for our game and began coding it to get a feel for it.
+So they started by choosing a map for our game and began coding it to get a feel for it.

 *Junior Software Engineer*